 Frequently Asked Questions

 We offer a broad range of classes 5 days per week, morning and evening, to suit all levels.
 We are conveniently located in Chippendale in the inner-city of Sydney, close to trains and buses.
-We offer subsidised starter parks for new students (uniforms, books and classes) beginning at $99, and we provide a range of flexible fee options for subsequent tuition to suit your needs.
+We offer subsidised starter parks for new students from $99 (Aikido uniform, book and classes), and we provide a range of flexible fee options for subsequent tuition to suit your needs.

 Can anyone practise Aikido?